The benefits of Sitefinity .NET Core renderer

 Increased Reliability

-Separation between website and administration increases system security and reliability and reduces single point of failure risk.
-Decoupling frontend and backend development ensures faster time to market and lowers the risk of breaking critical backend infrastructure.
+Separation between the website and the administration increases system security and reliability and reduces the risk of a single point of failure.
+Decoupling frontend and backend development ensures a shorter time to market and reduces the risk of breaking critical backend infrastructure.

 Easier Upgrades